 The Academic Honor Board (hereafter referred to as the AHB) reviews and adjudicates all alleged academic violations of the honor code.
 The AHB ensures consistent interpretation of the honor code, swift and impartial review of alleged infractions, and fair and equitable sanctions for confirmed violations.
-The AHB also serves as a resource for students, faculty and administrators when questions concerning the interpretation of the Academic Honor Code arise, regardless of whether an infraction is believed to have occurred.
-The existence of the AHB serves as an ongoing reminder of Mount Holyoke College's commitment to academic integrity and the enforcement of its academic principles.
+The AHB also serves as a resource for students, faculty and administrators when questions concerning the interpretation of the academic honor code arise, regardless of whether an infraction is believed to have occurred.
+The existence of the AHB serves as an ongoing reminder of

+Mount Holyoke College's commitment to academic integrity and the enforcement of its academic principles.
 The AHB is distinct in both composition and purpose from the Honor Code Council, which is a student disciplinary board tasked with reviewing alleged violations of the honor code relating to social conduct.

-B. Membership and Tenure
+B. Membership

 - 1. The dean of studies ex officio, who shall serve as chair of the AHB. - 2.
 Three additional faculty members appointed by the dean of faculty, one each from the three academic divisions of the College (humanities, science and mathematics, and social sciences). - 3.
-One student recommended by the Honor Code Council and appointed by the dean of studies. - 4.
-The three faculty members shall serve staggered three-year terms, with at least two continuing members each academic year.
-The student may serve until graduation.
+One student recommended by the Honor Code Council and appointed by the dean of studies.